dennisbalsam/MovieApp/README.md

 Describe the time you spent on the project.
  * Tutorials, research: 3 hours
  * Coding required stories: 6 hours
- * Optional and extras: x minutes
+ * Optional and extras: 30 minutes

 ## User stories